aboutroots/js-courses-ref/react/Max/README.md

 4. Output in the console two logs:
 - the first one is the dispatching log where you see the action youe dispatched
 - the second one is the next state where you see the updated state
+5. Set up Redux DevTools (https://github.com/zalmoxisus/redux-devtools-extension)
+- install the extension
+- inform this extension that there is a store in your web app
+* to do this, create your own constant, with a variable injected by the extension
+* create a CreateStore and use the created constant, to then pass applyMiddleware to it - as in the documentation